gsiems/tranquillus/doc/Routes.md

 * **desc:** The user friendly description of the route.

+* **dictionary_link:** Optional.
+The link to the data dictionary for the table/view in the From clause.

 * **hide_doc:** Optional {1, 0}.
 Used to indicate if the documentation
 should be hidden under normal circumstances.
 This can be overridden by setting "show_hidden_doc" in the application environment configuration.